Accumulating Treasures of the Heart

-As a kid starring in musicals, including Peter Pan, Evita and March of the Falsettos, Taro gained a passion for music.
-Since then, songwriting, singing and producing music have been ingrained in his heart and soul.
+As a kid performing in Broadway musicals, including Peter Pan, Evita, and March of the Falsettos, my passion for music deepened.
+Since then, songwriting, singing, and producing music have been ingrained in my heart and soul.

 While I studied at Soka University in Tokyo, I began excerpting from my lifelong collection of travel journals.
 I later developed those into essays about my life experiences.
 Shortly after graduating from university, I was involved in a terrible car accident in Los Angeles that left me bedridden with a broken neck.

 After a 10-hour surgery, I fortunately escaped paralyzation, but was stuck at my parents’ home and in and out of physical therapy for nearly a year.
 During those trying days, I mostly read books, wrote out my thoughts, chanted Nam-myoho-renge-kyo, and meditated on life, healing, and my future.

 Those thoughts from my journal, and the earlier essays I’d written eventually evolved into books.
 The first, Open Your Mind, Open Your Life, which I originally began penning while studying for my MFA degree at UCLA, was a smash hit and rocketed to the top of the bestseller list.
 That first miniature version of the book because the all-time bestselling collection of Eastern wisdom, a perennial favorite.
 After many reprints, we added a charm bookmark to it with the Chinese character for “longevity.”